StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 - web application: add your own charts by modifying the fully-open source `toolbox-web-app`
 - flash/trace delegate: add support for a UART or I2C serial bootloader protocol

+All of the Stratify Toolbox applications are open-source and available to modify, improve, and share.

 ## More Features

 The Toolbox includes additional features to help with board bring-up and other firmware programming challenges.

 - I2C Scan Tool
 - UART Data Logger
+- Stand-Alone Flash Programmer
+- I2C EEPROM Programmer
+- Built-in Voltage Reference
+- Free software updates

-> Be sure to sign up for updates to hear more details about these features!
+- And more: be sure to sign up for updates for more details!

 ## Specifications